phyloref/jphyloref/README.md

 Full documentation of the API is included in the source code as [Javadoc] comments.
 It is also available online [at javadoc.io].

+# Community guidelines

+Development of JPhyloRef takes place in [our GitHub repository].
+This includes [an issue tracker] for reporting any bugs you find or requesting any features you need.
+We welcome any pull requests to add additional features, tests or documentation.
+All new pull requests are tested with a [continuous testing workflow].

 # Build and execution instructions

 JPhyloRef can be built from source by running `mvn package` from the root directory of this repository.
 This will create a JAR file in the `target/` directory, which can be executed by running,